 Texture development and its correlation with FTIR spectra data for FFCC and RFCC during aging were also studied.
 RFCC had a higher value of hardness, gumminess, and chewiness than its full-fat counterpart.
 The values decreased during the early stages of ripening and then increased with time.
 The change in hardness, adhesiveness, and springiness was expressed as a function of the change in absorbance of the FTIR spectra using multiple regression analysis.
 An R2 value of 0.67, 0.54, and 0.75 was obtained for full-fat Cheddar cheese, and a value of 0.51, 0.59, and 0.54 was obtained for reduced-fat Cheddar cheese for the respective texture parameters.

 Chen, Manxiang, "Study of Ripening Characteristics of Full-Fat and Low-Fat Cheddar Cheese Using Fourier Transform Infrared Spectroscopy and Texture Analyzer" (1998).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5448.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .